Understanding ISO 14971: Comprehensive Guide to Risk Management for Medical Devices

 Abstract

-ISO 14971 is one of the most widely accepted standards that offer a coherent process for managing medical device risks.
-This paper aims to evaluate the incidence of risks, regulatory provisions, and risks to patients concerning the entire lifecycle of a device.
+ISO 14971 is one of the most widely accepted standards, offering a coherent process for managing medical device risks.
+This paper aims to evaluate the incidence of risks, regulatory provisions, and patient risks across the entire lifecycle of a device.
 It also includes an extensive examination of procedures for assessing and controlling risks and how the standard interfaces with ISO 13485 and other specifications.
-In addition, the article examines the practical difficulties of putting such an approach into practice, glances at innovative developments, including AI and blockchain, and presents a set of strategies for achieving compliance.
+In addition, the article examines the practical difficulties of implementing such an approach, glances at innovative developments, including AI and blockchain, and presents a set of strategies for achieving compliance.
 By adopting these principles, businesses can prioritize public safety over compliance requirements.

 1. Introduction to ISO 14971

-ISO 14971 is indispensable, considering its detailed provisions on the systematic management of clinical risks of medical devices for the entire duration of their use.
-This part will discuss the current revision of ISO 14971, its use with examples from different regions, and the necessity of conducting risk versus benefit assessments.
+ISO 14971 is indispensable, given its detailed provisions on the systematic management of clinical risks for medical devices throughout their use.
+This part will discuss the current revision of ISO 14971, its use with examples from different regions, and the necessity of conducting risk-benefit assessments.

 Historical Development

-The development of ISO 14971 provides evidence of the changing attitudes to safety in manufacturing medical devices.
+The development of ISO 14971 provides evidence of changing attitudes to safety in the manufacture of medical devices.
 Some notable events include:

-- 2000: The first issuing of ISO 14971 offered a structured way of assessing and addressing the risks associated with medical devices.
+- 2000: The first issuance of ISO 14971 offered a structured way of assessing and addressing the risks associated with medical devices.

 - 2007: The standard was revised to be more applicable to world health regulatory authorities and successfully incorporated into the US, EU, and other markets.